 Natural Miscarriage: Symptoms, Causes, and Getting Answers

-Experiencing the loss of a pregnancy can be heartbreaking, and it can often lead couples to wonder what happened.
-A natural miscarriage is defined as the early loss of a pregnancy that doesn’t require medical intervention.
-It happens most often during the first trimester, which is before 14 weeks gestation.
+Experiencing the loss of a pregnancy can be heart-breaking, and it can often lead couples to wonder what happened.
+A natural miscarriage is defined as the early loss of a pregnancy without intention or medical intervention.
+It happens most often during the first trimester, which is before 14 weeks gestation, but also can occur up to the 20th week.
 However, a pregnancy loss can unfortunately occur throughout the entire pregnancy.
 According to both the American Pregnancy Association (APA) and the American College of Obstetricians and Gynecologists (ACOG), 10 to 25% of all clinically recognized pregnancies will result in a miscarriage.
 Therefore, it is more common than most realize, yet it can still feel isolating when it happens to you.

 What Are the Signs of a Natural Miscarriage?